AdamVictory/wholebeans/README.md

 ### Banner

-This banner gives the general user / logged out user a clear idea of what the site should be used for and also two call to action buttons that states "Sign Up" and "Sign in".
+This banner gives the general user / logged-out user a clear idea of what the site should be used for and also two call-to-action buttons that states "Sign Up" and "Sign in".

 ![Banner Logged Out](docs/images/bannerout.png)

 Once the user has logged in their banner will now look like this.
-The new call to action button states "Add Recipe"
+The new call-to-action button states "Add Recipe"
 ![Banner Logged In](docs/images/bannerin.png)

 ### Footer

 My footer is very simple.
 It consists of social media links to push users to visit our social media channels.
-It also consists of a sentance stating this website/project is for educational purposes only. \
+It also consists of a sentenance stating this website/project is for educational purposes only. \

 ![Footer](docs/images/footer.png)

 ### Other features

-* Home page - Consists of a hero imahe, title and slogan, short description of the website and a call to action in the form of a Sign up or Log in button.
-It also shows the latest 6 recipes that have been added to the websiute
+* Home page - Consists of a hero image, title and slogan, short description of the website and a call to action in the form of a Sign up or Log in button.
+It also shows the latest 6 recipes that have been added to the website.
 * All recipes - this page shows every recipe that has been added to the website.
 * Add recipe - Thanks to summernote, the user can use their template to add their own coffee recipe.
-It allows basic styling, ordered lists and to upload images of their recipe.
+It allows basic styling, ordered lists and to upload images of recipes.
 * My recipes - A page where users can see all of the recipes they have created and added to the website.
 They can edit or delete the recipes here.
-* Log in , Log out, Sign up - Users can log in or create an account if they wish to have access to functionality only available to reigistered users.
+* Log in , Log out, Sign up - Users can log in or create an account if they wish to have access to functionality only available to registered users.
 * Recipe search - Users can use the search bar to find specific recipes they have in mind.
-* Recipe cards and details - All recipes appear on the recipe as cardfs, when clicked on it will link them to a recipe detail page.
-Providing them with even more infomation on the recipe and also showing them if other users have liked or commented on that recipe,
+* Recipe cards and details - All recipes appear on the recipe as cards, when clicked on it will link them to a recipe detail page.
+Providing them with even more information on the recipe and also showing them if other users have liked or commented on that recipe,

 ### Future features